-If you’re looking for sports camps for your kids, you can sign them up for an international soccer camp in England, Spain, France, Italy, or Portugal.
+If you’re looking for international soccer camps for your kids, you can sign them up for one of these soccer programs in England, Spain, France, Italy, or Portugal.
 All locations also offer language lessons and soccer training from expert coaches.
 Campers can work with other future soccer stars to raise their skills and perfect their drills.
 The summer camps have been in operation for almost three decades to give students a chance to take their game to the next level.

 Each camp focuses on specific age ranges, from 8 to 17-year-olds, to enable your child to train alongside others similar to their age.
 In addition, you can also select from co-ed camps or boys and girls-only camps.
 Some options specifically focus on goalkeeping or field players, ensuring your child can focus on their strongest position.

 With locations in different countries, the training facilities tend to be situated on college and professional team campuses.
 These sports programs work with some of the biggest names in soccer, including Real Madrid, PSG, Arsenal, Juventus, and more.